Tag Archives: learning disabilities

 Did he know that this was an effort to distract?

-With a slow nod he seemed to decide on something bigger than switching instruments.
+With a slow nod, he seemed to decide on something bigger than switching instruments.
 With that, I pulled the music book from its decorative stand and sat in aw behind the enormous beautiful piano.
-That particular piece did not sound any better even to my ear.
-In fact, I was sure that my playing alone was an insult to the baby grand`s craftsmanship.
+That particular piece did not sound any better, even to my ear.
+In fact, I was sure that my playing alone was an insult to the baby grand’s craftsmanship.

 The agony did not last long before we heard my mother slip into the adjacent waiting room.
 Her boots bumped off the snow as quietly and politely as possible.
 With that, Mr. Lanza stood and tugged at the bottom of his jacket.

 “Alright, Mr. Lanza.”
-I said happy to be at the end of our lesson even though it seemed rather early.
+I said, happy to be at the end of our lesson even though it seemed rather early.

 That’s when I heard it.

-“Give up on this one Mrs. Wright.”
+“Give up on this one, Mrs. Wright.”
 He said.

 A stone I hadn’t known to be on my chest swelled coldly until it pressed against my throat.
 It was hard to breathe and harder to swallow.
-With panicked trembling hands, I flipped the pages of by book nervously as a way to drowned them out.
+With panicked trembling hands, I flipped the pages of my book nervously as a way to drown them out.
 Not wanting to hear the rest of their conversation, I busied myself by playing C major scale again and again, not daring to make a mistake.
 Pain shot through my lips as I bit them together in hopes to will my eyes not to well up or drop tears on his beautiful piano keys.

-Rejection, even if warranted can leave its scars.
+Rejection, even if warranted, can leave its scars.

 “Emily.
-Its time.”
-My mother said and I slipped between them and out the door as soundlessly as possible.
+It’s time.”
+My mother said, and I slipped between them and out the door as soundlessly as possible.

 The car ride home was quiet and cold.
-The December dark had swallowed the early evening sky leaving even the clouds lonely.
+The December dark had swallowed the early evening sky, leaving even the clouds lonely.
 The heater blasted, but offered no comfort.
 There, I waited through her deafening silence because I knew that she was beyond mad.

 I had disappointed her again with my failure to learn, my defiance to play, and my betrayal of the organ.

-She never told me that I would not be going back to Mr. Lanza’s but the icy spot on my heart knew that I would never see the kind man again.
-My chance to say good-bye and thank him for his hopeless efforts was gone forever.
+She never told me that I would not be going back to Mr. Lanza’s, but the icy spot on my heart knew that I would never see the kind man again.
+My chance to say goodbye and thank him for his hopeless efforts was gone forever.

 My grade six teacher loaded a wire contraption that held and aligned 5 pieces of white chalk.
-Immediately after pressing it to the black board with one long straight stroke, I recognized the music stand of my childhood books.
+Immediately after pressing it to the blackboard with one long straight stroke, I recognized the music stand of my childhood books.

-For the first time at school I was familiar with a lesson before my teacher could begin.
+For the first time at school, I was familiar with a lesson before my teacher could begin.

 In every space between the lines, Mr. McGregor drew a circle.
-In each circle he wrote a letter.
+In each circle, he wrote a letter.
 F-A-C-E. Then he moved on to the lines.
-In these circles he wrote E-G-B-D-F. I saw it!
-For the first time in my life I saw it.
+In these circles, he wrote E-G-B-D-F. I saw it!
+For the first time in my life, I saw it.
 Right there laid out in front of me, so simple, so basic.

-Before I could stop myself I was standing.
-In the middle of my class room staring at the chalk board.
+Before I could stop myself, I was standing.
+In the middle of my classroom staring at the chalk board.
 “I get it!
 I finally get it!”

 The jeers and snickers from the other kids were easily ignored.
-My fellow classmates did not phase me.
+My fellow classmates did not faze me.
 It was as if someone had flipped on a light and I was finally able to see.
 The joy I felt bubbled up and fizzed, making sitting an impossibility.

-The stars had somehow aligned and I could see something that had been right in front of me all along.
+The stars had somehow aligned, and I could see something that had been right in front of me all along.

-For a long moment I could only stare at the two distinct note arrangements on the board.
-Right there in black and white I could see the piece that was missing from the beginning.
+For a long moment, I could only stare at the two distinct note arrangements on the board.
+Right there in black and white, I could see the piece that was missing from the beginning.
 The alphabet.
 Why would you separate the notes by lines and spaces to come up with ridiculous sayings?

 “The spaces are F-A-C-E and the lines make up Every Good Boy Deserves Fudge; E-G-B-D-F.” They would say.

-When you put them together you get E-F-G-A-B-C-D-E-F. Why would no one ever point out the already known pattern of the Alphabet?
+When you put them together, you get E-F-G-A-B-C-D-E-F. Why would no one ever point out the already known pattern of the alphabet?

 1986 – Sad